GiovanniSalmeri/yellow-openstreetmap/README.md

 Geo URIs make the maps load faster and allow a greater precision.
 For getting the exact coordinates, go to [openstreetmap.org](https://www.openstreetmap.org/) and enter the address; the coordinates are the last numbers in the URL shown in the browser (if the URL `https://www.openstreetmap.org/#map=17/41.85181/12.62127` the coordinates are `41.85181,12.62127`).
 To be as precise as possible, select the *Share* icon on the right, select *Include marker*, and drag the marker onto the point that will be the center of the embedded map.

-Textual addresses use the service Nominatim.
-Please check the [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/).
+Textual addresses use OSM's Nominatim service.
+Please check the [Nominatim Usage Policy](https://operations.osmfoundation.org/policies/nominatim/): no heavy use is allowed and the number of web visitors must be moderate.

 ## How to configure OpenStreetMap